Provençal quilts: History (pre-17th century)

 Stuffed quilting, or trapunto, was known in Sicily as early as the 13th century.
 One of the earliest surviving examples of trapunto quilting is the 1360-1400 Tristan Quilt, a Sicilian quilted linen textile surviving as two fragments, representing scenes from the story of Tristan and Isolde; one part of which is housed in the Victoria and Albert Museum and the other in the Bargello in Florence.

 Techniques

 Matelassage

 The first whole-cloth stuffed quilts to be made in the southern region of France were matelassage quilts in the mid-17th century.
-These sandwiched a layer of wadding between two outer layers of fabric, which were then quilted together using a running stitch.
+These sandwiched a layer of wadding, also known as padding, between two outer layers of fabric, which were then quilted together using a running stitch.
 Matelassage quilts were successfully exported from the South of France to England, Spain, Italy, Germany and the Netherlands.

 Piqûre de Marseilles

 Also known as corded quilting, Marseilles work or piqué marseillais, this technique was developed in Marseille in the early eighteenth century, and became an important local industry.
 The two layers of plain fabric are stretched together without wadding, and intricately stitched together using backstitch, or after the mid-18th century, the more swiftly achieved running stitch.
 There were narrow channels in the embroidered design through which fine cord or rolled fabric was threaded using a special needle to create a three-dimensional effect.

 In the late 18th century the Lancashire cotton industry developed a mechanised technique of weaving double cloth with an enclosed heavy cording weft.
 The resulting imitation Marseille quilts became an important industry for Lancashire from the late 18th to the early 20th century.
 These textiles are also known as marcella, one of a number of variations on the word "Marseille".